sib-swiss/NGS-introduction-training/docs/day3/igv_visualisation.md

 **Exercise:** There are lot of reads that are coloured red.
 Why is that?

+!!! note "If you don't find any red reads.."
+    The default setting is to color reads by insert size.
+However, if you've used IGV before, that might have changed.
+To color according to insert size: right click on the reads, and select: **Color alignments by > insert size**

 ??? done "Answer"
     According to [IGV](https://software.broadinstitute.org/software/igv/interpreting_insert_size), reads are coloured red if the insert size is larger than expected.
 As you remember, this dataset has a very large variation in insert size.